ggustafsson/Ninja-Color-Scheme/README.markdown

 Description
 -----------
-My *AWESOME* color scheme for Vim text editor. *1980s style ninja powah!*

-The default colors are pretty good so i only changed the things that is not good enough for me.
-Kept it pretty simple.
+My simple but awesome color scheme for the Vim text editor.
+The default colors are pretty good so i only changed the things that wasn't good enough.

 Usage
 -----